trashbirdecology/luisdva.github.io/_posts/2016-04-04-Labeled-barplots.md

         <figcaption>looks better</figcaption>
 </figure>

-I think this plot looks nicer and less cluttered, but without grid lines, it can be hard to know exactly how many little mammals were caught at each of the forest strata.
+I think this plot looks nicer and less cluttered, but without grid lines, it can be hard to know exactly how many little mammals were caught at each of the forest layers.
 Luckily, it’s easy to add text labels above each bar.
-Just a matter of using geom_text, giving it the labels that will go over each bar and the positions for each one using _x_ and _y_ OR SO I THOUGHT.
+Just a matter of using _geom\_text()_, giving it the labels that will go over each bar and the positions for each one using _x_ and _y_ **OR SO I THOUGHT**.

 {% highlight r %}
 ggplot(newDataFr)+